Major Festivals of India

 Also read: Short Paragraph on Raksha Bandhan

-Diwali is celebrated in between the months of October and December on the darkest new moon of the year.
+The autumn festival of Diwali is celebrated in between the months of October and December on the darkest new moon of the year.
 It is also termed as “Festival of Lights”, as on this day every people, especially Hindus, lighten up their houses with lights including candles and diyas.
 It is celebrated in honour of Lord Rama.
 He returned to his kingdom, Ayodhya, after spending 14 years in forest.
 On this day, people dress themselves in their best outfit and take part in their family function.
-This day is celebrated in the mark of victory of good over bad, this festival features fireworks, lanterns and celebrations.
+Celebrating the triumph of light over darkness, or victory of good over bad, this festival features fireworks, lanterns and celebrations.

 There is a tradition of worshiping Devi Lakshmi and Ganpati Deva on this day.
 It is done for securing peace, prosperity, wealth and happiness.

 Hindus celebrate this festival on the birth anniversary of Lord Sri Krishna.
 Lord Sir Krishna is believed to be an incarnation of Lord Vishnu.
 His birth is symbolically associated to the end of ignorance and cruelty over mankind.
 Thousands of devotees gather together in temples and cheerfully worship the Lord.
 In many places, the popular event of “Dahi Handi”, takes place.

 Durga Puja Hindu festival in September or October reverencing the goddess Durga.
 People worship Devi Durga on this day.
 Durga Puja is the most popular in West Bengal.
-An idol of Devi Durga, along with other Gods and Goddesses, is placed in various pandals.
+The idol of Devi Durga, along with other Gods and Goddesses, is placed in various pandals.
 Devi Durga is seen holding weapons in her ten hands to kill Mahisasura (evil demon).
 The priest worships the idol of Devi Durga and chant traditional mantras.
 People wear new clothes and move out of their homes to see the beautiful Pandals decorated with lights, flowers, and other aesthetically pleasant materials.

 People celebrate Dussehra festival to mark the victory of Lord Rama over Ravana.
 Rama is an incarnation of Lord Vishnu.
 Ravana was an evil demon.
 It signifies the victory of good over the evil.
 People go to see the famous folk play of Ram Lila.
 The story of Lord Rama is shown in the play.
 It is a great time to enjoy and take inspiration from virtuous acts of Rama.